 The most commonly upgraded items are computers and servers.
 These are usually made with standard components and are easy to open up, making system upgrades relatively simple and cheap.

 With a few exceptions, upgrading other pieces of kit is not generally feasible.
-Most equipment comes sealed, with components that are not easily replaceable.
+Devices such as smartphones and tablets are usually sealed, containing components that are not designed to be upgraded.

 Be realistic when considering system upgrades: